Everything a buyer needs to know about property surveys

 What does a surveyor do?

-There are two different types of surveyors: property surveyors and valuation surveys.
+There are two different types of surveyors: property surveyors and valuation surveyors.

-Property surveyors generally deal with the value of housing and businesses.
+Property surveyors generally deal with the value and condition of residential property.
 They look at the structural integrity of a building to highlight any issues or causes for concern.
 If they do find problems, they’ll provide you with the information you need to fix the problem, including potential costs.
 Property surveyors are also well versed on building regulations, so they can tell you if a house extension or loft conversion, for example, meets the required standards.
+In addition they also calculate the value of a property for mortgage, remortgages and probate purposes and the rebuilding costs for insurance purposes.

 Surveys often happen after your offer is accepted and solicitors are instructed, but before contracts are signed and exchanged.